Smoky Quartz Rings Buying Quide

 Smoky Quartz is only one of several quartz varieties.
 Other varieties that form macroscopic (large enough to see) crystals include Amethyst, Citrine, Milky Quartz, Prasiolite, Rock Crystal and Rose quartz.

+Smoky quartz sterling silver rings are attractive.
 With the rise in popularity of colored gemstones, many consumers have begun to look for unique and different gemstones to wear.
 Smoky quartz is back in fashion, and is valued for its earthy look which makes for beautiful costume and demi-fine jewelry.
 It is also very popular in craft jewelry and is often used in rough or cut form.

 If you think that smoky quartz is only used in low-cost jewelry, think again.
 While smoky quartz itself is an inexpensive gemstone, it can command high prices depending on the quality of the setting, the materials used and the designer.
 In the demi-fine jewelry (a category of jewellery that sits between ‘fine’ and ‘costume’ jewelry) smoky quartz rings set in 925 sterling silver are particularly popular.
+Further smoky quartz may be paired with diamond or other precious stones for use in a smoky quartz engagement ring.

 How much are Smoky Quartz gemstone rings?